sushantkr961/sushantkr961/README.md

 ## 💫 About Me:

 <p>I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.</p>
+I'm currently into Web, Android and ios Development 🕸️ and working on my Data Structures and Algorithms 🤓.</p>

 <img align="right" width="450px" height="320px" alt="animated gifs" src="https://cdn.dribbble.com/users/2131993/screenshots/4948736/thoughtworks-gif_dribbble.gif" />